nathanmentley/RemoteCongress/README.md

 There is a [dotnet core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) command line tool under the src/RemoteCongress.CliTool directory that can be compiled and used to cast votes, submit bills, fetch saved votes, and fetch saved bills.
 This tool can use what ever public / private key pair you supply.
 Example keys are in the keys directory of this git repo.

+#### cli tool examples

+Creating a new bill:

+    dotnet run --project src/RemoteCongress.CliTool/RemoteCongress.CliTool.csproj submit-bill --key keys/example --title "Title of new bill" --content "The content of the new bill."

+Voting on a bill:

+    dotnet run --project src/RemoteCongress.CliTool/RemoteCongress.CliTool.csproj cast-vote --key keys/example --billId QmXJ7Zwpr2S6rbRb2wSMU6pAhWjU7RH7HHiykgWzWd4bdA --opinion False --message "Some short reason on why a vote was cast the way it was"

+Viewing a bill:

+    dotnet run --project src/RemoteCongress.CliTool/RemoteCongress.CliTool.csproj view-bill --id QmXJ7Zwpr2S6rbRb2wSMU6pAhWjU7RH7HHiykgWzWd4bdA

+Viewing a vote:

+    dotnet run --project src/RemoteCongress.CliTool/RemoteCongress.CliTool.csproj view-vote --id QmPnfkTnEYxVotRHtCLS4g3q4otAmAYKvtbtKbWZ34brXF

 ### Using RemoteCongress.Client to programmically interact with the platform

-You can use the client assembly project to build tools to fetch and create votes using this platform using code.
+You can use the client assembly project to build tools in any .net language to fetch and create votes using this platform using code.

 Right now there isn't much documentation outside of code, but for an example you should be able to look at:
     src/RemoteCongress.Example/Program.cs